Occulophobia/Occulophobia/README.md

 The languages I know how to use are:
 - HTML
 - CSS
-- JavaScript
+- JavaScript (including using Node.js)
 - Python
+- C#
+- SQL
 - some TI-Basic

 And I'm currently learning:
+- Java
-- C#
+- C

-I do most of my coding in VS Code, and I'm learning how to use Vsual Studio for other projects
+Most of my coding is done on VS Code, but I use Visual Studio for working with C#, and Eclipse IDE for my work with Java!

 I aspire to be an indie game dev someday! :>
 ***